 Disabled cabins on cruise ships typically feature wider stateroom, bathroom, and balcony doors to accommodate the size of a wheelchair or motorized scooter.
 Doorways offer either a ramped entry or a smooth threshold, so wheels can roll right through and passengers using canes or walkers don’t have to navigate a raised doorstep.

-Inside the cabin, closet rods and safes are positioned lower for easy access from a chair.
-The desk/vanity is set up to accommodate a wheelchair.
-Cabins and bathrooms are spaced out to offer a full five feet of turning radius for a wheelchair or cruise mobility scooter.
+Inside the cabin, closet rods and safes are positioned lower for easy access from a chair; the desk/vanity is set up to accommodate a wheelchair; and cabins and bathrooms are spaced out to offer a wide turning radius for a wheelchair or cruise mobility scooter.

 You’ll find the most noticeable amenities in the bathrooms, which have roll-in showers with fold-down benches and hand-held shower heads, lowered sinks, raised toilet seats, and grab bars.